SalomePlatform/smesh/doc/gui/input/group_of_underlying_elements.rst

 ************************************

-To create a standalone group of entities basing on nodes of existing reference groups, in the **Mesh** menu select **Group of underlying entities**.
+To create a standalone group of entities basing on nodes of existing reference groups, in the **Mesh** menu select **Group based on nodes of other groups**.

 The following dialog box will appear: